berlin-L/neicon-tool/readme.md

 ```

 ## Nofice
-if you want use your `tag` property, you must adapt rules of below
+if you want to use your `tag` property, You must follow the rules below

 ```
 fileContent.replace(tag, function ($0, $1, $2) {